Comparative Evaluation of Machine Learning Models for Predicting Donor Kidney Discard: Introduction

 Machine learning (ML) models can support clinical decision-making by making use of the large volumes of available data, including biopsy reports, laboratory values, and free-text clinical records.
 Consequently, various ML models have been applied in the context of organ transplantation, often with promising results \cite{shaikhina2019decision, yoo_machine_2024, mckenney_2024, gotlieb_2022, pettit_2023, cucchetti_2007}.
 Thereby, kidney transplantation represents a frequently studied area due to the relatively large number of available cases.
 Commonly used ML models include Decision Trees (DT) and Regression Models as well as more flexible methods such as Random Forests (RF), Gradient Boosting, and artificial neural networks, which are generally less interpretable but may offer higher predictive performance.
 These models also have been applied to the specific task of predicting kidney discard risk, yielding heterogeneous results: Logistic regression (LR) remains one of the most commonly used approaches in this context, identifying key predictors associated with organ discard, such as biopsy findings and high Kidney Donor Profile Index scores \cite{mckenney_2024, zhou-2018, massie-2010, marrero-2016, cohen-2017, narvaez-2018}.
 Some studies report improved predictive performance when using more advanced ML models, such as gradient boosting or RF \cite{pettit_2023, barah-2021}.
 Other studies have found ML approaches to perform similarly to LR \cite{sageshima-2023}.
+Very recently, Guan et al. \cite{guan2026machine} developed prediction models to assess whether current out-of-sequence placements of the U.S. allocation policies are appropriately focused on organs at risk of nonuse.
 However, these studies are difficult to compare directly, as the underlying datasets vary substantially.
-For example, one study analyzed a large national dataset with several hundred predictors, whereas another relied on single-center data with a much smaller sample size and a limited set of predictors.
+For example, some studies analyze a large national dataset with several hundred predictors, whereas another relied on single-center data with a much smaller sample size and a limited set of predictors.
 Furthermore, the role of feature selection \cite{buyukkecceci2023comprehensive} is often overlooked, potentially favoring models with built-in feature selection mechanisms such as RF.
 This makes it difficult to draw systematic conclusions about which models are most suitable for predicting kidney discard risk and thus supporting clinical decision-making in organ transplantation.
 The aim of this study was to address this gap by systematically comparing different ML approaches for predicting kidney discard risk, using a consistent preprocessing and transformation pipeline on a shared dataset of kidney transplantation candidates.

 This work makes two main contributions.
 First, multiple state-of-the-art ML models are systematically evaluated with advanced techniques such as model calibration and Bayesian hyperparameter optimization applied to ensure an objective comparison.
 Second, not only prediction performance but also model explainability is compared through the use of SHAP, which enables the identification of key predictors and supports clinical interpretability.